spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-cart-feature-integration.md

 ---
-title: Marketplace Order Management + Cart feature integration
+title: Marketplace Cart feature integration
 last_updated:  Jan 05, 2021
-description: This document describes the process how to integrate the Marketplace Order Management Feature + Cart integration feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Cart integration feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Order Management + Cart feature into a Spryker project.
+This document describes how to integrate the Marketplace Cart feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Marketplace Order Management Feature + Cart feature core.
+Follow the steps below to install the Marketplace Cart feature core.

 ### Prerequisites